OfficeDev/office-js-docs-pr/docs/includes/outlook-loopback-exemption.md

 > [!NOTE]
-> If you're running your add-in from localhost and see the error "We're sorry, we couldn't access *{your-add-in-name-here}*.
+> Outlook on Windows: If you're running your add-in from localhost and see the error "We're sorry, we couldn't access *{your-add-in-name-here}*.
 Make sure you have a network connection.
 If the problem continues, please try again later.", you may need to enable a loopback exemption.
 >
 > 1. Close Outlook.
 > 1. Open the **Task Manager** and ensure that the **msoadfsb.exe** process is not running.